hauke96/the-green-spot/content/posts/comparison-rebel-2k-nomad-s1/index.en.md

 Both use a 210D Nylon with urethane coating for the tubes, so no differences here.
 Same for the seats, both use 210D Nylon.

-The floor of the Nomad S1 is made of 820D Nylon and the Rebel 2K uses 410D Nylon, but I haven't felt any difference at all.
+The floor of both models is made of 840D Nylon (old variants came with 820D and 410D).

 # Equipment